rtfeldman/rtfeldman.com/roc/content/imperative-clothing.md

 <blockquote>“Eventually you have to do some effects.
 Otherwise you're just <span class="nowrap">heating up the CPU.”</span></blockquote>

-I've always wanted the purely functional [Roc programming language](https://www.roc-lang.org/) to be delightful for I/O-heavy use cases, including shell scripting.
-But when I recently sat down to port a shell script from Bash to Roc, I wasn't happy with how the code ended up feeling.
+I've always wanted the purely functional [Roc programming language](https://www.roc-lang.org/) to be delightful for I/O-heavy use cases.
+But when I recently sat down to port an I/O-heavy shell script from Bash to Roc, I wasn't happy with how the code felt.

-Fortunately, as it turned out, all it took to achieve a delightful experience for purely functional I/O was a bit of syntax sugar!
+Fortunately, all it took was a bit of syntax sugar to change that.
+Thanks to one little operator, purely functional I/O in Roc has now become a real delight!

 ## From Bash to Roc